Mc-Zen/tidy/examples/funny-math/funny-math-complex.typ

 }

-/// Construct a complex number from polar coordinates:
+/// Construct a complex number from polar coordinates: @@funny-sqrt()
 ///  $ z= r e^(i phi) in CC. $
+/// #image-polar
 /// - phi (float): Angle to the real axis.
 /// - radius (float): Radius (euclidian distance to the origin).
 /// -> float